 Members that were hired before July 1, 2017, are Foundation members.
 Class A Foundation members and Class B Foundation members who retire after age 65 with three years of contributory service are entitled to an unreduced annual retirement benefit.
-An unreduced annual retirement benefit is also available after age 55 for Class A Foundation members where the sum of age and credited service is equal to or greater than 85 or after age 55 for Class B Foundation judicial members where the sum of age and credited service is equal to or greater than 80.
-Class B Foundation public safety members can retire with an unreduced annual retirement benefit after age 55 with three years of contributory service.
-An unreduced annual retirement benefit is also available after age 45 for Class B Foundation public safety members where the sum of age and credited service is equal to or greater than 75.
+An unreduced annual retirement benefit is also available after age 55 for Class A Foundation members where the sum of age and credited service is equal to or greater than 85 or after age 55 for Class B Foundation public safety members can retire with an unreduced annual retirement benefit after age 55 with three years of contributory service.
+An unreduced annual retirement benefit is also available after age 45 for Class B Foundation public safety members where the sum of age and credited service is equal to or greater than 80.
+Class B Foundation public safety members where the sum of age and credited service is equal to or greater than 75.
 All Foundation retirement benefits that do not meet the above criteria may be payable at a reduced level.
 Class A and B eligible spouses of foundation members will receive a 60 percent joint survivor benefit when the member dies.